 In most cases, you will be asked to disclose your medical conditions, even if they have been treated or are currently under control.
 This includes conditions such as diabetes, high blood pressure, previous surgeries, or any chronic illnesses.

 Remember, honesty is the best policy when it comes to purchasing insurance.
 Always provide complete and accurate information to your insurer and review your policy documents carefully to understand what is covered and what is not.
-This proactive approach will help ensure that you are adequately protected and can rely on your insurance when you need it the most.

 READ MORE: What Do I Need to Declare on my Travel Insurance?